Books & Guides of Savoyard Cuisine

 Emmanuel Renaut

-The three-starred chef shares his vision of the mountains.
-Between haute gastronomy and respect for the terroir, a visually stunning book.
+The three-starred chef delivers his vision of the mountain.
+Between haute cuisine and respect for the terroir, a visually stunning book.

 Buy on Fnac